 Our only caveat?
 There’s no such thing as free software.
 We’ll make sure you know about any fees or limitations you may incur by using the free versions of these software options.
 Let’s dive in!

-- How this free nonprofit software works: Bloomerang offers donor management and donation software that allows nonprofits to organize their donor records and optimize donor engagement with tracking and reporting.
-Bloomerang Lite (Bloomerang’s free version) is available to small nonprofits, typically those that are just getting started.
+- How this nonprofit software works: Bloomerang offers donor management and donation software that helps nonprofits organize their donor records and optimize donor engagement with tracking and reporting.
+Bloomerang’s pricing scales as your organization’s records grow, making the solution accessible to nonprofits at all levels.

 - How this free nonprofit software works: Join It is a membership software that gives you a landing space to organize all your contacts and donors.
 With an intuitive and readable interface, you can seamlessly view each member’s details so you know just how to connect.